bake-bake-bake/bakeware/README.md

 ### Static Compiling OpenSSL into Erlang Distribution

 Sometimes wierd SSL state bugs arise with a release when openssl is not statically compiled in.
-Your affected by these ssl issues if you see things like a ssl connection being established but after sending the first packet the remote end drops you.
+You're affected by these ssl issues if you see things like an SSL connection being established but after sending the first packet the remote end drops you.
 Attached is a Dockerfile that can be built with Podman and used to build your baked released.